Ex-Obama official who helped fix botched healthcare.gov rollout to join Biden's Covid-19 team | NewsChannel 3-12

 Notably, prior to being named acting head of the Centers for Medicare and Medicaid Services, Slavitt had been brought on to help the Obama administration fix the botched rollout of its healthcare.gov website.
 That effort to fix the Obamacare enrollment website was spearheaded by Jeff Zients, who is now Biden’s Covid coordinator.

 CNN has previously reported that the incoming Biden administration is concerned about Covid vaccine supply issues and the speed of distribution.
 Complicating matters has been what the Biden team has described as a lack of full cooperation and transparency on Covid from the outgoing Trump administration.
-Biden is planning to lay out the details of his Covid relief proposal Thursday evening in Wilmington, Delaware.
+Biden laid out the details of his Covid relief proposal Thursday evening in Wilmington, Delaware.

 Comments